chuangcaleb/better-fletching-table/README.md

 This is a complete rework of my previous [Improved Fletching Tables Data Pack](https://www.planetminecraft.com/data-pack/improved-fletching-tables/), and the two data packs are not meant to be compatible.
 Please uninstall the old data pack before using this one.

-Reminder: this data pack was designed to work alongside my other data pack, [Cycle Offhand Arrows](https://github.com/chuangcaleb/cycle-offhand-arrows/), which allows you to**cycle through arrow types in the offhand slot by using your offhand key whilst holding a Bow or Crossbow**!
+Reminder: this data pack was designed to work alongside my other data pack, [Cycle Offhand Arrows](https://github.com/chuangcaleb/cycle-offhand-arrows/), which allows you to **cycle through arrow types in the offhand slot by using your offhand key whilst holding a Bow or Crossbow**!
 With all these new arrows and improved bow mechanics, you will need this utility data pack!

+### Credits

+[HeDeAnTheonlyone/Taglib: A tags library for minecraft data packs](https://github.com/HeDeAnTheonlyone/Taglib) has made tagging super convenient!